Skip to content

 • -t means to open a tty (shell), and -i makes it interactive so that you can type there

-• ecstatic_dewdney is the container name of the container we built an image for.
-This name is auto-generated and you can find it with docker ps.
+• docker_lab is the container name of the container we built an image for.

 • sh is the command to be executed